-Last Tuesday, I stepped off the plane, made it through US customs surprisingly fast, collected all 120+ pounds of luggage, and immediately walked into a cluster fuck of people at JFK airport.
-Everyone was speaking very quickly and I could understand what everyone was saying, which was quite overwhelming even though it’s my first language.
-I didn’t know which conversation to listen to or why almost everyone was carrying carts of at least 5 suitcases (how do you even get away with that?).
-I stepped off to the side to avoid the extremely loud and obnoxious children that were running in every direction to wait for my mom, who arrived a few minutes later.
+Last Tuesday, I stepped off the plane, made it through US customs surprisingly fast, collected all 120+ pounds of luggage, and immediately walked into a cluster f*ck of people at JFK airport.
+Everyone was speaking very quickly and I could understand what everyone was saying, which was overwhelming even though it's my first language.
+I didn't know which conversation to listen to or why almost everyone was carrying carts of at least 5 suitcases.
+I stepped off to the side to avoid the children that were running in every direction to wait for my mom, who arrived a few minutes later.
 I had been gone for just over 5 months but no matter how much time goes by, it always feels as though I saw her yesterday.
-But that’s how it’s supposed to feel, right?
+But that's how it's supposed to feel, right?

-We drove through the horrible but unsurprising traffic through Jamaica and Queens to get to the oh-so familiar I-95 to get back home to Southport, Connecticut.
-My mom asked me all the right questions that anyone who just got back from months abroad would be ecstatic to answer, but wasn’t overbearing, either.
-Everyone was driving like absolute idiots, which was also unsurprising but I forgot how absolutely terrible people can be at driving and how much danger they’re putting themselves and others around them in.
-We finally made it home, and I was greeted by my favorite hello that I’ve known for the past 10 years; Cooper, my 10-year old golden retriever.
+We drove through the horrible but unsurprising traffic through Jamaica and Queens to reach the oh-so familiar I-95 to get back home to Southport, Connecticut.
+My mom asked me all the right questions that anyone who just got back from months abroad would be ecstatic to answer but wasn't overbearing, either.
+We finally made it home and I was greeted by my favorite hello and hardest goodbye; Cooper, my 10-year old golden retriever.

-And as many people have said before, the hardest yet best part about going home is that it doesn’t change.
-My mom said that her and my dad are thinking of seriously moving back to Toronto by the end of 2015, but that’s still a ways away.
-Cooper’s eyesight is failing more than ever, but he’s still the same fluffy, banana-obsessed, loving dog that I’ve always known.
-He humps his bed less, so at least he’s made progress.
+As many people have said before, the hardest yet best part about going home is that it doesn't change.
+My parents are starting to think seriously about moving back to Toronto by the end of 2015, but that's still a ways away.
+Cooper's eyesight is failing more than ever but he's still the same fluffy, banana-obsessed, loving dog that I've always known.

 This article perfectly summarizes exactly what I just said and what I'm feeling.
 It's a good read for anyone who has just returned from a long trip or an extended stay somewhere else.
 It doesn't even have to be a foreign country or maybe not even a different state, but a different place that aids self-growth, helps you meet your goals, or realize your dreams.
 From the article: